Belle Brezing: Belle's "bawdy houses"

 In July 1881, Brezing rented a house at 156 North Upper Street and opened her own brothel.
 Around this time, she arranged for her daughter Daisy May to be sent to an institution in Newport, Kentucky.
 Daisy May was mentally disabled and spent the rest of her life in institutions in Newport and Detroit.
 Brezing again became pregnant, but the baby was stillborn in July 1882.

 Brezing was determined to make her brothel the finest in Lexington, with the best surroundings and entertainment.
 She made frequent trips to Cincinnati and New York City to buy linens, furnishings, and clothes for the brothel.
 She had many influential citizens among her clients, including bankers, businessmen and politicians.
 When arrested for keeping a "bawdy house" in December 1882, she received a pardon from Kentucky Governor Luke P. Blackburn.

 Two years after starting her brothel, she saved enough money to buy a house, 194 North Upper Street.
 The brothel transferred to the new premises in July 1883.
 In the same year, she became attached to bookkeeper William "Billy" Mabon.
 The couple stayed together until his death.

 On January 13, 1889, the Lexington Daily Press published a "Petition of Citizens" on the front page, which called for the closing of "houses of ill fame conducted by Belle Breezing at 194 North Upper Street; Lettie Powell, 196 N Upper Street; and Molly Parker, 154 N Upper Street."

 With the help of Philadelphia millionaire William M Singerly, Brezing brought new premises at 153 Megowan Street (now 153 N. Eastern Ave) in the city's red-light district.
 The brothel quickly became established as one of the more stylish in the city.
 The house was badly damaged in a fire in 1895, but rebuilding started immediately.
 During the building works, an additional floor was added.

 Brezing was known for her charity.
 When the local hospital had a fire, she bought all the bed linen locally and sent it to the hospital.
 A local prostitute, Debbie Harvey, was murdered in 1911.
 Brezing ensured she had a proper burial in Lexington Cemetery.

 The Temperance Movement was gaining strength, and in 1915, it pressured the city commissioners into issuing an ordnance requiring brothels to close.
 Brezing and some other madams ignored the ordinance.
-When the US entered World War I in 1917, soldiers were stationed nearby, and the U.S. Army ordered to city to close the brothels.
+When the US entered World War I in 1917, soldiers were stationed nearby, and the U.S. Army ordered the city to close the brothels.
 On February 16, 1917, Billy Mabon died, and by November of that year, Brezing closed the brothel.